 8. Tunnel of Eupalinos (Top Site to Visit in Samos)

 The Tunnel of Eupalinos – with an opening of 1.80×1.80 meters and is 1,036-metre-long- is very close to Pythagorion town.
 It is the middle section of the aqueduct built circa 550 BCE.
 The stunning tunnel was designed by the great architect and engineer Eupalinus for the ancient city of Samos, commissioned by the tyrant Polycrates.

 This was a two-way tunnel, dug for 10 years simultaneously from both sides of the mountain, with remarkable precision, which was a significant achievement by the technological standards of the time.
 Since 1992 it has been classified by Unesco as a World Heritage Site.

 - Children younger than 14 years old are not allowed inside the tunnel.

 - There are 3 routes to choose and you need to have booked your visit in advance, call here at +30 22730 62 813 or email at firstname.lastname@example.org.

-- The average temperature will be around 16 C, you better have a light jacket with you
+- The average temperature will be around 16 C, so you better have a light jacket with you.

 - The authorities of the tunnel strongly advise the following groups not to enter the tunnel: overweight, claustrophobic, with cardiac or respiratory issues, any mobility issues even small ones.
-If you do wish to go in, you will do with your own responsibility
+If you do wish to go in, you will do so with your responsibility.

-- Entrance is €8 to €10, dependent on the route you will follow
+- Entrance is €8 to €10, depending on the route you will follow.

 9. Mikro and Megalo Seitani Beaches